iamrita/personalwebsite/posts/on-depression.md

 title: 'On Depression'
 date: '2019-12-17'
 ---
+_Written when I was a senior at Stanford._

 At the start of the quarter, I promised many of my friends that I would make a blog post during winter break compiling all my notes together from PSYCH 234: Understanding Depression.